awayken/miles.ink/_posts/2014-04-07-nearly-nine-on-the-mash-stories-podcast.md

 date: 2014-04-07
 tags: nearly-nine digital audio mash-stories
 ---
 Too lazy to read?
 Do your ears work?
-Then head on over to <a href="https://soundcloud.com/mashstories" target="_blank">the MashStories Podcast</a> and <a title="Nearly Nine - Miles Rausch by mashstories" href="https://soundcloud.com/mashstories/nearly-nine-miles-rausch" target="_blank">give Nearly Nine a listen</a>.
+Then head on over to <a href="https://soundcloud.com/mashstories" target="_blank" rel="noopener">the MashStories Podcast</a> and <a title="Nearly Nine - Miles Rausch by mashstories" href="https://soundcloud.com/mashstories/nearly-nine-miles-rausch" target="_blank" rel="noopener">give Nearly Nine a listen</a>.
 The narrator is top notch, even if he slightly mispronounced my last name.

 <!--more-->